IDKSenpai/Coffee-System/README.md

 Requirement:
 - Node Js
 - PHP
+- Composer
 - Sql Server

 1. Go to folder frontend and run: npm i

-2. Go to folder backend and run: npm i
+2. Go to folder backend and run: composer install

 => After that go to file .env in folder backend and configure:
 - DB_CONNECTION=sqlsrv &nbsp;&nbsp; <-- use sql serve to avoid error database